codewars/docs/content/explanations/gamification/ranks.md

 # Ranks

-Ranks are used to indicate profficiency, progression, and difficulty.
-Users complete kata which are assigned a rank, which in turn earns them a higher rank once they complete enough of them.
-There are two classes of ranks, Kyu and Dan.
-You begin with Kyu at level 8 and work your way down to level 1.
-Then you progress to Dan, where you work your way up from level 1 to level 8.
+Ranks are used to indicate the proficiency of users and the difficulty of Kata.
+There are two classes of ranks, Kyu and Dan, which are  divided in 8 levels each.
+By increasing order of proficiency/difficulty:
+* 8 Kyu to 1 Kyu
+* 1 Dan to 8 Dan

 Why the names Kyu and Dan?
 The terms are borrowed from a system in Japanese martial arts, which is in turn borrowed from the game of Go.
 Kyu (or Kyū) indicates the number of degrees away from master level (Dan).
 This is why they count downward.
 Once you reach master level, we count upward.
 Black belts in martial arts are Dan level.

-## Leveling Your Rank
+## User Rank Breakdown

-When you visit your profile on the site, you can see that you have an Overall rank for the site as well as individual ranks for each language you have completed kata in:
+When you visit your profile on Codewars, you can see that you have an Overall rank as well as individual ranks for each language you have completed kata in:

 <div class="block dark:hidden">